portable antennas

 making it much easier for the user to concentrate just on the antenna of their choice.

-require the user to define the antenna geometry explicitly in 3D coordinates.
+require the user to define the antenna geometry and dimensions explicitly.
 This

-typically involves specifying wire endpoints in Cartesian coordinates; also segmentation, feed-point locations and other low-level
+typically involves specifying wire endpoints in 3-D Cartesian coordinates; also wire segmentation, feed-point locations and other low-level

 parameters.

-This approach offers a high degree of flexibility and allows the modelling of arbitrary antenna structures.
-However, it also
+This traditional approach certainly offers a high degree of flexibility and allows the modelling of arbitrary antenna structures - great

 The portable-antennas.com approach